Helping Children Cope With Changes Resulting From COVID-19

 Adapted from, Talking to Children About COVID-19 (Coronavirus): A Parent Resource, National Association of School Psychologists and National Association of School Nurses, NASP, 2020.

 © 2020, National Association of School Psychologists, 4340 East West Highway, Suite 402, Bethesda, MD 20814, 301-657-0270

 Related COVID-19 Resources

-The English version of this document has been updated to more accurately reflect the current situation.
+The English and Spanish versions of this document has been updated to more accurately reflect the current situation.
 The following translations are of the orignal Talking to Children About COVID-19 (Coronavirus): A Parent Resource guidance: